architolk/arduino-projects/pov-display/ESP32.md

 ||12|GPIO-19|MISO (Master input - Slave output), the SPI input: we don't use this one|
 |CI|13|GPIO-18|SCK - Clock|

-Strangly enough: it doesn't work.. even the bitbanging doesn't work... mmmm...

 Another one:

 ![](pinoutDOIT32devkitv1-1500x1500w.png)

+This first one works, although putting to much in the setup() routines doesn't work...